ecodistrict/DesignModule/jsonrequests.md

 - `failed - no module id`
 - `failed - no case id`

-## table public.dm_queries <a name="dm_queries"></a>
+## table dm_queries <a name="dm_queries"></a>

-The table public.dm_queries contains queries that are executed on request where the results are put together to form a response JSON object.
+The table dm_queries contains queries that are executed on request where the results are put together to form a response JSON object.

+Per project there is a table dm_queries in the main projects schema.
+It is copied from the public schema on project creation but can be changed per project afterwards to conform to the used models and data structure for that project.
+Based on the moduleId in the getData request all matching queries are executed and results are combined to one JSON object returned in the response message.

+### Table structure

+columns

+- `object_id` integer	the object_id must be unique integer
+- `returntype` text		type of the result of the specified query, see below
+- `request` text		name of the data returned
+- `query` text			the query to be executed; it can contain `{case_id}` to be filled in with the schema name
+- `module` text			the id of the module to be matched to the "moduleId" of the getData request, all matching queries are executed and combined to one getData result JSON object

+the return type be can one of

+- `INT`	the specified query returns 1 integer
+- `FLOAT` the specified query returns 1 double
+- `LIST` the specified query returns a list of values
+- `GEOJSON` the specified query returns a GEOJSON object
+- `TABLE` the specified query returns a table